SirWumpus/ioccc-ae/93/README.md

     :map            Macro add, change, delete, or view.
     ^R              Refresh the screen.
-    :r :w           Read and write file to and from the buffer. q Q             Quit with and without query.
+    :r :w           Read and write file to and from the buffer. q Q ZZ          Quit with and without query.
     V               Display version.

 #### 4.1.2.
 MOVEMENT